Fast Radio Bursts from White Dwarf Binary Mergers: Isolated and Triple-Induced Channels: Results

 The binary WD+WD channel broadly tracks the cosmic star formation history (SFH), reflecting their typically short delay times.
 By contrast, mergers formed in triples are systematically shifted to lower redshift due to longer typical delays ($\gtrsim 1$ Gyr).
 For instance, the WD+WD merger rate in triples peaks at $z \approx 1.0$, whereas the equivalent binary channel peaks at $z \approx 1.9$.
 This systematic offset is robust across metallicities (e.g., Figure \ref{fig:delay_times}), with all double-degenerate triple channels peaking near $z \sim 1$.
 Therefore, if triples contribute significantly to the merger rate, our models predict an observed excess around $z = 1$ relative to binary-only predictions (top panel of Figure \ref{fig:FRB_rates}).

 Overall, the different delay signatures are important for interpreting FRB host galaxy demographics: prompt channels (short delays) closely track the cosmic star formation history, and thus should dominate in galactic hosts with recent star formation at $z \lesssim 1$, consistent with some recent host galaxy identifications \citep[e.g.,][]{Bhandari20, Heintz20,Shah25,Eftekhari25,Gordon25}.
+Moreover, \citet{Gupta25} model the fluence-completeness of the CHIME/FRB Catalog 1 to find that the redshift evolution requires a combination of young and old formation channels.

 It is worth emphasizing that the absolute local FRB volumetric event rate remains uncertain, both in the value and its redshift evolution, due to uncertainties in the fluence completeness and DM-redshift relations \citep[e.g.,][]{James22, Meng25}.
 Nevertheless, combining the DTD analysis with the convolved redshift-dependent rates demonstrates two robust trends: (i) triple evolution broadens the temporal window over which FRBs can occur, shifting a significant fraction to later cosmic times, and (ii) metallicity introduces distinct differences between binary and triple channels.
 Together, these results provide a natural framework for understanding why FRBs are found in both young, star-forming galaxies and older, passive hosts, and suggest that surveys targeting low-metallicity environments or $z\sim1$ systems will be especially valuable for constraining progenitor models.
 Table~\ref{tab:frb_rate_summary} summarizes the main characteristics for FRB rate evolution, including the local rate ($\mathcal{R}_{\rm 0}$), the peak redshift ($z_{\rm peak}$), and the peak rate ($\mathcal{R}_{\rm peak}$).